General Data Protection Regulation

 Next Steps

-• Assess how the GDPR impacts your business and document the measures taken to comply with the rules.
+• Assess how the GDPR impacts your business and document the measures you have taken to comply with the rules.

-• Ensure consumer transparency and decide on the most appropriate legal basis for collecting and processing personal data from site visitors.
+• Ensure transparency to consumers and decide on the most appropriate legal basis for collecting and processing personal data from site visitors.

 • Include and assess your privacy policies and cookie notices to provide transparency and upgrade consent capture.

-• Refer to your affiliate networks and platforms for any guidance or requirements regarding GDPR compliance.
+• Refer to your individual affiliate networks and platforms for further, specific guidance or requirements regarding GDPR compliance.

-We can also support you through the GDPR process to ensure you comply.
-View our suggested options for GDPR compliance.
+We are also available to support you through the GDPR process to ensure you comply.

 Additional Resources